 Knowing then that he was seriously injured and unable to speak while connected to a respirator Joshua pointed to letters on a board to spell out a message asking if any of his buddies had been hurt as well.
 He was relieved to learn that he was the only one injured that day.

 Arriving at Bethesda after spending two days in Germany, he would remain there for two and a half months enduring surgeries and therapies before being transferred to Balboa Naval Medical Center in San Diego where he continued to receive treatment until his retirement in February 2013.

 Cpl Hotaling is pleased to be back home in Northern California near his family and friends.
 Josh and his twin brother, Troy, both enlisted in the United States Marine Corps after high school.
 A family of patriots, the Hotalings have been a constant source of support for Josh throughout his recovery.
 Josh is involved with his local church and enjoys spending time outdoors.
 Handcycling, fishing, hunting, off-roading, and especially surfing and SCUBA diving are his favorite activities.
-With hopes to marry and have a family of his own in the future, Josh is currently focusing on his continued recovery and transitioning to civilian life.
+Since moving into his HFOT home, Joshua has married his wife Jenny.
+The couple became parents to a baby girl in 2017 and a baby boy in 2018.

 Cpl Hotaling would like to thank all of the donors and volunteers who support Homes For Our Troops.
 “Since joining the Marines in April 2006, I have been taught to be self-sufficient, adapt and modify, and to be faithful to my country, family, and brotherhood.
 Since being injured, support groups such as HFOT allow me to continue moving forward instead of looking back.
 Your help to provide housing that lets me be independent again means more to me than you will ever know.
 Thank you.”